redacuve/my-cat-photos/README.md

 There are two pages for this app, the index page where you can see all of the photos uploaded by anyone and the upload page, here you can upload your photo to be voted.

-On the index page you car sort the photos by most voted or by recent photos, also you can vote with the like or dislike buttons if you click like, the total votes for the photo will be increased by 1 and if you click dislike the votes will decrease by one, all of the votes are updating via Vanilla JS, the method votes in the photos controller respond to a js.erb view, so voting for a photo can be done without refreshing the entire index page.
+On the index page you can sort the photos by most voted or by recent photos, also you can vote with the like or dislike buttons if you click like, the total votes for the photo will be increased by 1 and if you click dislike the votes will decrease by one, all of the votes are updating via Vanilla JS, the method votes in the photos controller respond to a js.erb view, so voting for a photo can be done without refreshing the entire index page.

 ## Running the code